top of page

 While we think a donation to FWI is one of the more marginally impactful uses of money, it’s not the right fit for all donors.
 Here’s some reasons, again in descending order of significance, as to why you may not choose to donate to FWI:

-We are heavily investing in R&D this year to identify improved, evidence-based interventions to run in India, which will hopefully enable us to shift more to an implementation phase.
+We are heavily investing in R&D to identify improved, evidence-based interventions to run in India, which will hopefully enable us to shift more to an implementation phase.
 However, until we have implemented and evaluated these interventions, we believe a donation to FWI should be regarded as enabling moderate but somewhat uncertain impact right now, and (hopefully) enabling much greater and more certain impact in the future.

 2. Possibly supporting industry intensification: It is possible that by supporting farmers in addressing water quality and disease issues, we enable more farmers to get into the business and/or to make their farms more intensive.
 Note though that our team has considered this issue in medium depth and do not find it particularly compelling right now, in part because our stocking density caps are designed to prevent intensification.
 However, we believe it is still a reasonable concern one can have.
 To learn more about our thoughts here, contact us.